On a version of a multivariate integration by parts formula for Lebesgue integrals: Appendix A: Properties of measure-inducing functions

 For a signed measure \(\nu\) on \(\Xi\) and for measurable functions \(h_i\colon \Xi_i\to \R\,,\) \(1\leq i \leq d\,,\) denote by \(\nu^{h}:=(\nu^+)^{h}-(\nu^-)^{h}\) the image of \(\nu\) under \(h=(h_1,\ldots,h_d)\,,\) where for a (non-negative) measure \(\mu\) on \(\Xi\,,\) the image \(\mu^h\) is defined by \(\mu^h(A):=\mu(h^{-1}(A))\) for all Borel-measurable sets \(A\subseteq \R^d\,,\) where \(h^{-1}(A)\) denotes the preimage of \(A\) under \(h\,.\)

-By the following result, we can restrict our attention of studying measure inducing functions to domains \(\Xi_i\) of the type \([0,1]\,,\) \([0,1)\,,\) \((0,1]\,,\) or \((0,1)\) because every closed, half-open or open interval can be identified with one of these intervals under a strictly increasing transformation.
+By the following result, we can restrict our attention of studying measure-inducing functions to domains \(\Xi_i\) of the type \([0,1]\,,\) \([0,1)\,,\) \((0,1]\,,\) or \((0,1)\) because every closed, half-open or open interval can be identified with one of these intervals under a strictly increasing transformation.